-Workforce effort by Inuit women has been decreasing since 2019.
+Workforce effort by Inuit women has been decreasing from 2019 to 2022.
 In 2020 and 2021, this lower effort was associated with the Covid-19 pandemic and associated challenges.
-Nunavummiut employees were allowed to return to the Project only in June of 2022; however, there was a continuation in lower workforce effort as a result of care and maintenance activities at the Project (Figure 5.3-2).
+Nunavummiut workers were allowed to return to the Project only in June of 2022; however, in 2022 there was a continuation in lower workforce effort as a result of care and maintenance activities at the Project.
+In 2023, the workforce effort by Inuit women increased slightly to 9,270 hours of work, representing 2% of the total Project workforce effort that year (Figure 5.3-2).